How to Get the Intune Enrollment errors Outta Your Ass

 3. The 0x80180026 Error

-Most of the time this nice 0x80180026 error is only occurring at HAADJ devices.
+Most of the time this nice 0x80180026 error only occurs at HAADJ devices.
 The first place to start looking at what is going on should always be the “Devicemanagement-Enterprise-Diagnostics-Provider” event log.
 As shown below, it will show you the error that it failed to enroll with RegisterDeviceWIthManagementUsingAADDeviceCredentials

 This error can be resolved easily by making sure the “Disable MDM Enrollment” is not preventing your MDM Enrollment.
 I guess the name says it all